realprogrammersusevim/email-classifier/README.md

 corpuses into a more easily readable form. `spamcorpus.py` contains the class that turns the converted and cleaned corpus into a Pytorch dataset for training.

+To train on your own emails rename the `.env.example` file to `.env` and fill out the values.
+Run the `email_dataset.py` script to create the database file.
+Finally, run `train.py` to train the model.

 ## Usage

 Once you have the training dataset and you've run the `train.py` script you should be left with a `model.pth` file that you can use to classify and categorize spam and ham email.

-## TODO

-The goal is to make this a simple app that can automatically download and train on the user's emails to create a spam classifier fine-tuned specifically for them.